 I-IV-I: The Plagal Progression

 In our previous unit we learned about progressions in which the bass moves by fourth or fifth.
 The most common of these is I-V-I, but we also practiced a few I-IV-I's.
 I-IV-I is a more gentle "lifting up" from the tonic that often sounds a little churchy.

+I-IV-I as a "lifting up" from I

+I IV I

 When you end a phrase with IV-I it is known as a "plagal cadence," and we are going to call any I-IV-I motion the plagal progression.
 You can make plagal progressions with the common-tone technique or do a next-closest connection in which the parts move by a third or less.